z1z0v1c/pwdmngr/README.md

 ## Description

 A simple password management tool written in the C programming language that uses an SQLite database to store data.
+I decided to write it in C because I wanted to practice low-memory management to increase my skills.

 Requires user registration and login.
+If the user provides incorrect credentials for login it'll be notified which one is incorrect.

 Provides options for: